 The FISMA requirements are as follows:

 - Information systems inventory.
-FISMA requires every organization to maintain an inventory of all information systems.
-The organization also needs to document how systems are integrated and share data.
+FISMA requires every organization to maintain a complete inventory of information systems.
+The organization must also document how IT systems are integrated and share data.

 - Develop security controls.
 NIST 800-53 defines 20 security controls that every agency must implement to comply with FISMA.
 Although FISMA does not require an organization to implement all 20 security controls, it must employ all controls relevant to its operations and systems.

 - Obtain accreditation.
-Certification and accreditation is also referred to as assessment and authorization.
-The organization will be accredited, or authorized, after an assessment determines that the information system meets the standards described in NIST SP 800-37, meaning the controls are effectively and consistently operating as intended.
+Certification and accreditation are also referred to as assessment and authorization.
+The organization will be accredited or authorized after an assessment determines that the information system meets the standards described in NIST SP 800-37, meaning the controls are effectively and consistently operating as intended.

 - Implement continuous monitoring.
 Ongoing monitoring activities include continuous security controls, status reporting, system change impact analysis, configuration management, and periodic audits.
-A complete risk assessment should be conducted again if a major change or update is made to a system.
+A complete risk assessment should be conducted again if a significant change or update is made to a system to prevent non-compliance.

 Achieving FISMA compliance doesn’t have to be a complicated process.
-By following some best practices, you can simplify the security assessment and accreditation process for your organization.
+By following some best practices, you can simplify your organization’s security assessment and accreditation process.
 In addition, the best practices listed below will assist your company in meeting all applicable FISMA criteria.

 Implement a Data Security Plan

-Maintain a comprehensive data security plan to classify data, monitor activity, and detect threats to your sensitive data.
+Maintain a comprehensive data security plan to classify data, monitor activity, and detect threats to your sensitive data that could lead to a data breach.
 Create security policies to manage access and categorize assets in your systems.
 Reference FISMA and applicable NIST guidelines to determine the appropriate security controls.

 Keep Up on Changes in FISMA Standards

-Reforms to FISMA can have significant implications on your company, so it is essential to keep abreast of any publications or changes to FISMA.
+Reforms to FISMA can have significant implications for your company, so keeping abreast of any publications or changes to FISMA is essential.
 In addition, always look for chances to adopt a more holistic approach to your overall compliance strategy when you update your procedures to meet new FISMA regulations.